MoralisWeb3/docs/docs/01-web3-data-api/evm/blockchain-api/02-Get Transactions/how-to-get-all-internal-transactions-of-an-address.md

 </TabItem>
 </Tabs>

-### Step-by-Step Explanation: How to Check Internal Transactions with Hash ID
+### Step-by-Step Explanation: How to Check Internal Transactions

 1. **Initialize Moralis**: Using your unique API key, initialize Moralis in your preferred programming language - such as JavaScript, TypeScript, or Python.
 This foundational step establishes the connection with Moralis services.

-2. **Specify the Wallet Address**: Identify the wallet address for which you intend to retrieve internal transactions by hash ID.
+2. **Specify the Wallet Address**: Identify the wallet address for which you intend to retrieve internal transactions.
 This address is directly associated with the transactions you aim to explore.

 3. **Set Blockchain**: Define the blockchain on which the transactions occurred.
 Specify the appropriate chain parameter, such as "eth" for Ethereum, ensuring accurate retrieval of relevant data.

-4. **Extract Transaction by Hash ID**: Utilize the `getInternalTransactions` endpoint to retrieve details of the specified transaction.
+4. **Extract Transactions from Wallet**: Utilize the `getWalletTransactions` endpoint to retrieve details of all transaction.
 This may encompass vital information such as sender, receiver, amount, and timestamp.

+5. **Include Internal Transactions**: Specify the parameter `include` with the value `internal_transactions`.

-5. **Print or Process Hash IDs**: Once internal transactions are fetched, print the extracted hash IDs or process them based on your specific requirements.
-This step is crucial for developers who want to integrate this functionality into their applications.
+5. **Print Results**: Once internal transactions are fetched, print the response or process it based on your specific requirements.

 ## Step 3: Run the Script